 The complete printable recipe is below in the recipe card for your convenience.

 Step 1.
-Prep the jalapeños
+Prep

 Step 2.
-Make salt water brine
+Make brine

 Helpful Tools & Links

-Below are some links that may be helpful to you as you make this recipe.
-You can find some of these items cheaper at your local store but it helps to have a link so you know what you're looking for.
+Below are some affiliate links that may be helpful to you as you make this recipe.
+You can find some of these items cheaper at your local store, but having a link helps you know what you're looking for.

 - Tools: chef knife, cutting board, glass weights